ikermolinaa19/ms-progressbar/README.md

 ## MS SCRIPTS - ms-progressbar

-Redesign of the mdn_progress by Medinaa#7364, this redesign has been done by Molina#6922
+Redesign of the mdn_progressbar by Medinaa#7364, this redesign has been done by Molina#6922

 It is strictly forbidden to steal this script either by changing the name or removing the authors' names.